jlow999/typescript-lambda-template/readme.md

 to start the local server:
-npm run start
+Select 'Run Script: start" from launch menu

+- set function break points if needed
-open web broweser and navigate to http://localhost:3000/hello
+- open web broweser and navigate to http://localhost:3000/hello